mistakia/nano-community/docs/getting-started-users/basics.md

 - Not newly created, the older the better
 - Active & known community member

 If you don’t know any node maintainers, <a href="https://mynano.ninja/" target="_blank">My Nano Ninja</a> or <a href="https://nanocharts.info/need-a-representative" target="_blank">nanocharts.info</a> are good starting points.
-Try to select a node operator who is known and has a good reputation on the various online [communities](/community).
+Try to select a node operator who is known and has a good reputation in the [community](/community).

 ## Privacy